NEWS

 Cambodia convenes SEA-PLM National Steering Committee to advance evidence-to-policy agenda

-Bangkok, November 2025 - Cambodia convened its 2nd SEA-PLM Country-Level Strategic Workshop in Phnom Penh on 06 - 7 and 9 October 2025, advancing a shared commitment to use assessment evidence to strengthen classroom teaching and learning.
-The workshop formed part of Initiative 2: Evidence-to-Policy linkages, the programme stream designed to translate SEA-PLM results into practical, system-level actions.
+Phnom Penh, October 2025 - Cambodia convened its 2nd SEA-PLM Country-Level Strategic Workshop in Phnom Penh on 6 - 7 and 9 October 2025, advancing a shared commitment to use assessment evidence to strengthen classroom teaching and learning.
+The workshop formed part of Initiative 2: Evidence-to-Policy Linkages, the programme stream designed to translate SEA-PLM results into practical, system-level actions.
 This 2nd country-level strategic workshop and National Steering Committee Meeting are made possible with the generous support of the ASEAN-UK SAGE programme.

 Day 1 focused on SEA-PLM programme updates and discussed the 2024 regional preliminary results, including Cambodia’s preliminary 2024 country snapshots.
 Day 2 convened the NSC meeting with a bilateral meeting and continued consultations with the SEA-PLM Regional Secretariat.
 Day 3 was dedicated to follow up on the System-Level Questionnaire (SLQ) with clarifications on Modules 2 and 3 to ensure Cambodia’s system-level inputs are precise and policy-relevant.